FastMartini/Arrays/README.md

 The relative order of the unique elements should remain unchanged, and the first k elements in the array should contain the unique values.
 The remaining elements are not important.

 # Challenges I ran into
+**Bubble Sorting:** I wasn't familiar with bubble sorting when I started, and it took some time to understand how the algorithm works.
+Once I got the hang of it, I realized its simplicity, but initially, it felt a bit complex.

+**Tic-Tac-Toe Exercise:** This exercise involved a lot of steps, making it prone to errors.
+There were many moving parts, which required attention to detail and careful tracking to make sure the game logic worked correctly.

+**Matrix Multiplication:** Incorporating equations into the matrix multiplication was a challenge at first.
+The math involved was tricky, but as I continued working through the code, the process became clearer, and I was able to grasp the logic more effectively.

 # Accomplishments that I am proud of

+I’m proud of mastering bubble sorting, even though I was initially unfamiliar with the algorithm.
+Through practice, I was able to understand its logic and successfully implement it.
+Another accomplishment was building a functional tic-tac-toe game, where I navigated the complexity of multiple steps and ensured all game mechanics worked seamlessly.
+Additionally, understanding matrix multiplication was challenging at first due to the equations involved, but by persevering through the process, I gained a deeper understanding and was able to implement the operations effectively in code.
+Overall, I am just glad that I have garnered a deeper and fuller understanding of Arrays.

 # What I learned

+Throughout this project, I learned how to multiply and add matrices, forging an understanding of matrix operations and their applications in coding.
+I also learned the bubble sort method, which helped me grasp sorting algorithms and their implementation in code.
+Additionally, I learned how to build a fully functioning tic-tac-toe game.